usher2/u2ckbot/README.md

 IMPORTANT NOTE
 --------------

-This program is a part of [https://usher2.club](Usher2) ecosystem.
+This program is a part of [Usher II](https://usher2.club) ecosystem.
 The gRPC service will never be published

 FEATURES
 -------